mobify/mobify-code-style/swift/README.md

 Extensions
 ==========

-Create `extension`s to classes when you will use those functions in alot of places.
+Create `extension`s to classes when you will use those functions in a lot of places.
 Otherwise use [Helper functions](#Helper functions).

 Layout
 ======

 Prefer Autolayout over springs+struts (autoresizing mask).
 Autolayout automatically handles many things that springs+struts doesn't (status bar hiding/showing, device rotation)

 Other useful patterns
 =====================